 A major milestone: LA Opera's first public performance in over a year.

 Stravinsky based Oedipus Rex on the ancient Greek tragedy of the same name by Sophocles—yes, the one where Oedipus unknowingly kills his own father and marries his mother.
 The 1927 opera is a highly stylized, ritualistic work; in fact, the composer specifically requested that it be staged with minimal movement (which works well with COVID restrictions).
 A narrator describes the action throughout the course of the opera.
 Stravinsky set his work in Latin but specified that the narration is to be spoken in the language of the audience.
-The performance will feature incredibly imaginative projected animations created by Manual Cinema, an Emmy Award-winning performance collective, design studio and film/video production company.
+The performance features incredibly imaginative projected animations created by Manual Cinema, an Emmy Award-winning performance collective, design studio and film/video production company.

 Click here to read the digital program.